 London Studio Centre sees the welfare and pastoral care of its students as a vital aspect of its work.
 A clear structure exists within London Studio Centre to facilitate this aspect of student services.

-LSC consults with dance industry bodies, such as One Dance UK and Higher Education partners and is constantly looking to review and update its practices to provide students with the best possible support.
+LSC consults with dance industry bodies, such as One Dance UK and Higher Education partners, and is constantly looking to review and enhance its practices to provide students with the best possible support.

 Physical and psychological components of training

-All students are strongly advised to register with their own general medical practitioner near to their place of London residence for the treatment of everyday health problems, and for referral as needed.
+All students are strongly advised to register with their own general medical practitioner (GP) near to their place of London residence for the treatment of everyday health problems, and for referral as needed.
+LSC has an ongoing relationship with the NHS Dance Injury clinic in London, which supports LSC students with complex injury cases.

 During the induction process strategies are introduced to help prepare the students, emotionally, physically and psychologically for the increased demand and expectation of vocational training.
 This is supported by the first year of training for both Foundation and BA students, which contains sessions surrounding Dance Science which equip the student to better understand how to prevent injury, optimise performance and develop personal strategies to manage their wellbeing.